 5. Try Holy Basil

-Holy Basil or Tulsi as it is also known is a plant used in Ayurvedic medicine as an adaptogen to modulate the stress response and support the adrenals.
-You can find tinctures of Holy Basil at health food stores, homeopathic pharmacies and some grocery stores including Whole Foods.
+Holy Basil, I like this brand, is a plant used in Ayurvedic medicine as an adaptogen to modulate the stress response and support the adrenals.
 Holy Basil is a potent herb so you’ll want to try a few drops in a small glass of water first to see how it goes and use up to the maximum amount suggested on the bottle if it is well tolerated.
 I use it for stress and as a sleep aid when necessary.